jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_ssrquery_data_query.md

 ```

 ### results
-This gives us the following results:
+The T-SQL gives us the following results:

 {% include imageClient.html file="pane_ssr_customsqlresults.png" alt="This gives us the results" %}

 ## Query Custom Counters
-Querying custom counters is exactly the same as querying other data in the Spotlight Statistics Repository.
 SQL Server custom counters are stored in the statistic class **sqlcustomcounters** and Windows custom counters are stored in the class **windowscustomcounters**.
-You can use the API stored procedures to retrieve date ranges and column names with these like any other data collection.
+Use [Spotlight API Stored Procedures][enterprise_ssrquery_storedprocedures_api] to retrieve date ranges and column names with these like any other data collection.

-{% include note.html content="This presumes you have created a custom counter in Spotlight  and now want to create a report that contains data from that counter." %}
+{% include note.html content="Pre-requisite: You have created a custom counter in Spotlight  and now want to create a report that contains data from that counter." %}

 ### Sample T-SQL Query
 This is a sample T-SQL statement that retrieves SQL Server custom counter values.